oldfartdeveloper/solitaire/README.md

 The game layout is broken down from left to right:

 - The *waste* (there is no *stock*).
 You don't to flip cards; you can move any card directly.
 - The *tableau* shows the "facedown" cards w/o borders.
 You can see their values, but you cannot move them.
+You win the game when there are no longer any remaining "facedown" cards in the *tableau*.
-- The *foundation* where you attempt to build each suit.
+- The *foundation* where you build each suit.
 - The *information panel* where you can see your score and manipulate the game.

 Note: if you find some of the cards on the right don't respond to mousedown, make your terimal window smaller.